jpedrou/airplanes-classification/README.md

 **Goal**
 - Classify if an image is of a commercial or military airplane.

-Where images with label = 0, mean commercial airplanes, while those with label = 1, military ones, as you can see in the image bellow.
+Where images with label = 0, mean commercial airplanes, while those with label = 1, military ones, as you can see in the images bellow.

 <img src='reports/figures/planes-label.png'>